bobrossrtx/virtcomp/docs/codebase/modules/testing.md

 }
 ```

-The test framework ensures VirtComp reliability through comprehensive testing of all components, from individual CPU instructions to complete program execution, supporting both automated regression testing and development validation.
+The test framework ensures DemiEngine reliability through comprehensive testing of all components, from individual CPU instructions to complete program execution, supporting both automated regression testing and development validation.